Azhar Mahmood (rear admiral): Career

 Mahmood was commissioned into the Operations Branch of the Pakistan Navy in 1993.
 Throughout his career, Mahmood has held various command and staff appointments.
-His command roles include Commanding Officer of PMSS Barkat, PMSS Kashmir, PNS Tariq; Commander of the 9th Auxiliary and Mine Warfare Squadron; and Commander of the 25th Destroyer Squadron.
+His command roles include Commanding Officer of PMSS Barkat, PMSS Kashmir, PNS Tariq; Commander of the 9th Auxiliary and Mine Warfare Squadron; and Commander of the 25th Destroyer Squadron, Commander Central Punjab (COMCEP), and Commandant Pakistan Navy War College, Lahore.
 He has also served in international capacities, as chief of staff to the Commander Combined Task Force-150 at HQ NAVCENT Bahrain, and in key positions such as Director Studies at the National Defence University Islamabad and Director of Foreign Military Collaboration at Naval Headquarters.

 Mahmood was the Mission Commander during the Pakistan Navy Ship ALAMGIR’s overseas deployment around Africa and aligned with the Engage Africa Policy of the Government of Pakistan.
 This diplomatic mission included visit of the ship to Egypt, Turkey, Algeria, Senegal, Nigeria, Tanzania, and Kenya, during which free medical camps were established.
 These camps, staffed by a team of senior doctors, offered free consultations and medicines to citizens of these nations, reflecting both diplomatic engagement and humanitarian efforts of Pakistan Navy.

 In January 2024, Mahmood headed a delegation consisting of faculty members and participants from the PN Staff Course of Pakistan Navy War College on an Inland Study Tour (IST) to Karachi.
 The delegation visited a range of military and civilian organizations, including the Governor House and the Chief Minister House.